 Andgar Piggeries, South Australia

-The nightmare continues: extreme confinement and an enormous mass grave.
+The nightmare continues: extreme confinement, an enormous mass grave and a deadly fire.

 In June 2025, citizen investigators uncovered a nightmare at a South Australian piggery, where pigs were left to suffer and rot while others drowned in their own waste.
 That wasn't the end of the story.